4-Month Sleep Regression: Your Survival Guide Is Here

 baby laying in crib

-First, rest assured that the sudden changes in your baby’s sleep habits are developmentally normal.
+Rest assured that the sudden changes in your baby’s sleep habits are developmentally normal.
 Although it’s known as the 4-month sleep regression, these changes typically occur anywhere between 3 to 5 months of age.

-The fact is there’s a heck of a lot going on in your baby’s brain that’s keeping her awake during the day and night.
+The fact is there’s a heck of a lot going on in your baby’s brain that’s keeping them awake during the day and night.
 The biggest is that your baby is starting to sleep less like a baby and more like an adult.

 In addition to your baby’s maturing sleep cycles, months 3 to 5 often bring about other changes that can interfere with sleep, such as: